MIC-DKFZ/TractSeg/Readme.md

 This folder contains `bundle_segmentations.nii.gz` which is a 4D Nifti image (`[x,y,z,bundle]`).
 The [fourth dimension](#bundle-names) contains the binary bundle segmentations.

 > NOTE: Your input image should have the same orientation as MNI space.
-Moreover the MRtrix peaks are often flipped along one axis.
-Using the option `--preprocess` TractSeg will automatically move your input image to MNI space (rigid registration) and make sure the peaks are correctly flipped.
+Using the option `--preprocess` TractSeg will automatically move your input image to MNI space (rigid registration).

 #### Custom input and output path and preprocessing:
 ```